imApoorva36/ronso/recall-agent-starter/README.md

 ## 🚀 **Start Using Recall with Eliza AI!**

 This plugin ensures your **agent retains memory**, improving decision-making over time.
 Happy coding! 🎉

+## Crypto Market Data Debate System

+This project implements a debate system focused on cryptocurrency market analysis:

+1. Collect data from crypto news sources using FireCrawl
+2. Store and index that data in the Recall Network
+3. Prepare a debate context based on the collected data
+4. Run a debate with LLM agents discussing crypto market trends

+#### Setup and Running

+1. Create a `.env` file with required environment variables (see `.env.example`)
+2. Install dependencies with `pnpm install`
+3. Run the system:
+   - Full workflow: `./scripts/crawl-crypto.sh` and then `./scripts/prepare-debate.sh`
+   - Standalone scraping: `./scripts/simple-firecrawl.sh` (doesn't require Recall Network)
+   - Run the debate: `pnpm start --characters="characters/ronso/ronso-orchestrator.character.json"`

+If you encounter issues, refer to [TROUBLESHOOTING.md](TROUBLESHOOTING.md).